 Questions to ask unorthodox practitioners

-In the absence of effective advertising or government regulation for unsubstantiated claims for unorthodox allergy testing or treatments, and to minimise the chance that patients may inadvertently harm themselves or their children patients should be encouraged to ask the same questions they pose for any form of treatment before going ahead:
+In the absence of government regulation for unsubstantiated claims for unorthodox allergy tests or treatments, and to minimise the chance of harm, the following questions should be asked before proceeding with any tests or treatments:

-- Has such evidence been published?
+- Has this evidence been published?
 If so, can I find it on Medline/Pubmed?

-- What might happen if I do not undertake this form of treatment?
+- What might happen if I do not undertake this form of test or treatment?

 - How much does it cost?

-- Why doesn't my own doctor suggest this type of treatment?
+- Why doesn't my own doctor suggest this type of test or treatment?

-- What are the qualifications of the practitioner recommending the treatment?
+- What are the qualifications of the practitioner recommending the test or treatment?

-- Why can this one test of treatment detect o treat so many different problems?
+- Why can this one test or treatment detect o treat so many different problems?

 - Why don't I get any Medicare (Australia) rebate for this type of test or treatment?